119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Electric and hybrid cars have unique parts that need special attention during scrapping.
 Their advanced technology and materials bring challenges and opportunities.

 Electric cars use lithium-ion or nickel-metal hydride batteries, which are far larger and more complex than regular car batteries.
-Hybrid vehicles depend on high-voltage systems.
+Hybrid vehicles also rely on high-voltage systems.
 These batteries must be carefully removed and handled, as they can lead to fire risks or leak dangerous chemicals if not properly dismantled.

-These cars feature advanced electronics, from regenerative braking systems to inverters and chargers.
-Many auto parts can be reused or recycled, but taking them apart requires experienced workers with specific tools.
+These cars feature advanced electronics, from regenerative braking systems to alternators and chargers.
+Many auto parts can be reused or recycled, but taking them apart requires experienced auto wreckers with specific tools.

 To boost efficiency, manufacturers use lightweight materials like aluminum, carbon fiber, and advanced plastics.
-Some are recyclable but separating these materials from the car’s structure takes more time and effort compared to steel-heavy traditional vehicles.
+Metal and non-metallic parts inside electric and hybrid cars can be recycled and repurposed for a greener future, but separating these materials from the car’s structure takes more time and effort compared to steel-heavy traditional vehicles.

 Also Read: Car Recycling Policy 2025